az0422/yolov8nd/docs/en/guides/view-results-in-terminal.md

     import cv2 as cv

-    from ultralytics import YOLO
+    from yolov8nd import YOLO
     from sixel import SixelWriter
     ```

 1. Load a model and execute inference, then plot the results and store in a variable.
 See more about inference arguments and working with results on the [predict mode](../modes/predict.md) page.

     ```{ .py .annotate }
-    from ultralytics import YOLO
+    from yolov8nd import YOLO

     # Load a model
     model = YOLO("yolov8n.pt")